-I knew that “a hickey from Kenickie’s like a Hallmark card” before I even knew what a Hallmark card was.
+I knew that “a hickey from Kenickie’s like a Hallmark card” before I even knew what a hickey, or a Hallmark card was.
 They only care enough to send the very best.

 She actually banned me from watching it for a little while, but I still know the script by heart all these years later, and I still quote it randomly at her (sorry, Mum)

 But I never thought, in my childhood, that I’d be quoting Leo (“Hey, Craterface!”) of The Scorpions as someone who taught me a valuable lesson.
 I never liked him much as a kid, he’s a jerk.

 Buuuut… “the rules are, there ain’t no rules.”

 I mean, there are rules, obviously, but only if you choose there to be.

 “whoever makes it here first wins” are pretty decent rules if you ask me, but if you take the car race out of it for a few, then where is “here”?